juhyoung-lee/CS308_CellSociety/doc/PLAN.md

 - Kenneth Moore

 ## Introduction
-This section describes the problem your team is trying to solve by writing this program, the primary design goals of the project (i.e., where is it most flexible), and the primary architecture of the design (i.e., what is closed and what is open).
-This section should discuss the program at a high-level (i.e., without referencing specific classes, data structures, or code).

 We want to create platform for cell automata that can be adapted to any specific variety.
 We want to ensure that the majority of the program can run the same between different simulations, and changing only specific implementations of the rules to differentiate between them.
 This means that the game